hosseinn/loconvertor/README.md

 # LibreOffice Convertor (loconvertor)

-This is a simple application that converts ODT file or other documents using LibreOffice SDK into PDF or other LibreOffice supported file types.
+This is a simple C++ application that can convert ODT or other document files using LibreOffice SDK into PDF or other LibreOffice supported file types.
 This application is derived from `DocumentLoader` example, and is using `qmake`, in order to compile, execute and debug easier using Qt Creator.
 To keep it simple, the arguments are not processed, and the input file is the `test.odt` in the